kalliope-project/kalliope/Docs/neurons.md

   - say:
     message:
       - "My name is Kalliope"
-    tts: "voxygen"
+    tts: "acapela"
 ```

 Here, the first neuron will use the default tts as set in the settings.yml file.
-The second neuron will use the tts "voxygen".
+The second neuron will use the tts "acapela".

 >**Note:** The TTS must has been configured with its required parameters in the settings.yml file.
 See [TTS documentation](tts.md).